lasarobotics/signin/README.md

 - If someone has already signed in, it is assumed they are signing out (though it's not logged in the spreadsheet differently; only the message and small log show this)

 ## Installation
-If you are on Windows, install WSL with `wsl --install -d debian` and use that to run the program.
+If you are on Windows, use the [Qt version](./tree/qt).
+If you really like GTK or really hate light mode, install WSL with `wsl --install -d debian` and use that to run the program.

 1. Use Git to clone this repository or download the source and extract it in a directory of your choice..
 2. `cd` into the directory, then run `./install.sh`.
 If it gives a permission error, give it execute permissions with `chmod +x ./install.sh`.
 Distros other than Debian are not currently supported.